ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 | `Composed` | `0...` | A URI combining Scheme, Authentication, Host, and Path |
 | `Certificate` | `Name` | The allocated name for the self-signed certificate for database deployment |
 | `Certificate` | Base64 | A base64 encoded version of the certificate. |
-{: caption="Table 1. postgres/URI connection information" caption-side="top"}
+{: caption="Table 1. postgres/URI connection information" caption-side="bottom"}

 * `0...` indicates that there might be one or more of these entries in an array.